Van For Sale

 Very solid van overall.
 Unlike many vans for sale out there, we spent our money on functional upgrades vs. flashy ones.
 Your van won't do you much good with sweet rims and a nice paint job if it's an unreliable hooptie.
 We have the ball rolling with very solid mechanical upgrades and fixes.
 It's ready for someone else to put the final touches (mostly cosmetic) on it.

 Average condition cosmetically.
 On the plus side, it doesn't include the thousands of dollars of premium that you'd pay for a pretty body and paint job.
-We use the van every day and don't think twice about it.
+We use the van all the time and don't think twice about it.

-The van is used as a daily driver, so the mileage will be slightly higher than listed here.
+The van is still used on a regular basis, so the mileage will be slightly higher than listed here.
 Located in Kill Devil Hills, NC.

 All upgrades and repairs listed below have been completed in the last 2.5 years.